 Can I bake this cake in loaf pans?

 Yes.
-You will need two standard cake pans for this cake batter.
+You will need two standard loaf pans for this cake batter.
 Make sure to brush them with soft butter and lightly flour them, tapping out any excess flour.
-You can also use a bundt cake pan.
-Make sure it’s at least a 10 cup bundt pan.
-I used a tube pan in these pictures.
+I used a 12-cup tube pan in these pictures.

 Why is there a gummy streak in my pound cake?